 Details: Dir.
 Shona Auerbach.
 Perf.
 Emily Mortimer, Jack McElhone, Gerard Butler, Sharon Small.
 Miramax, 2004.

-Synopsis: A single white mother (Emily Mortimer) has been writing her deaf son, Frankie (Jack McElhone), make-believe letters from his father—who she says has been away at sea on a ship—and she has to find a substitute father (Gerard Butler) when that ship comes to dock.
-In one scene, the boy goes to a Lending Library, and the white female librarian doesn’t realize he is deaf.
+Synopsis: A single mother (Emily Mortimer) has been writing her deaf son, Frankie (Jack McElhone), make-believe letters from his father—who she says has been away at sea on a ship—and she has to find a substitute father (Gerard Butler) when that ship comes to dock.
+In one scene, the boy goes to a Lending Library, and the librarian doesn’t realize he is deaf.

 Role Call: Elaine M. Ellis as Librarian—Information Provider (female)

 Related post: Moving mountains — all in a day’s work in ‘Dear Frankie’